katkoenders/Plotly-Homework/README.md

 # Plot.ly Homework - Belly Button Biodiversity

 # Introduction
 Analyzing data of microbial species.
 Vizualizations displayed OTU's (operational taxonomic units) for each individual.
-Demographic information f5. or each individual was also given.
+Demographic information of each individual was also given.

 # Process
 1. The samples.json was read using the D3 library.